 With history as a guide, winter precipitation could come roaring back as it did last year, treating the ecosystem to a few feet of snowmelt to bank until the summer rains begin in July.

 Time will tell, but if the specter of slick roads and trails have kept you from enjoying the park between the winter holidays and spring break, this may be the year for you to plan your visit.
-The nonprofit Grand Canyon Association can help.
-Follow this link to request an e-trip planner with all the information you’ll need to plan an unforgettable visit to the world’s most famous chasm.

 Speaking of droughts, the Department of the Interior has announced a new acting director for the National Park Service, replacing acting director Mike Reynolds who was assigned after the resignation of Jon Jarvis in January of 2017.
 Secretary Zinke’s appointment of Paul Daniel Smith is being met with jeers from conservationists in light of a 2006 incident in which he authorized the clearing of trees on public land at the request of a wealthy park neighbor.
 Follow this link for details: